The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Introduction

-\parait{Measuring the prevalence of (dark) pooling.} We measure high prevalence of ad inventory `pooling' by our control and misinformation websites.
-By simply analyzing public \ads and \sellers files associated with our control and misinformation websites, we are able to identify over 79K instances of pooling, of which 8.7K (11\%) are used by misinformation sites to effectively launder their ad inventory.
-By further analyzing the RTB metadata, we are able to confirm 297 pools across 38 ad exchanges being used by misinformation websites.
+\parait{Measuring the prevalence of (dark) pooling.} We measure the high prevalence of ad inventory pooling by our control and misinformation websites.
+By analyzing the \ads and \sellers files, we identified nearly 80 thousand instances of pooling.
+We find that the misinformation pools are significantly more than twice as likely to pool ad inventory from unrelated websites than those that do not contain a misinformation website.
+Upon further analysis of ad-related metadata in network traffic, we confirmed the use of 297 pools across 38 ad exchanges by misinformation websites.

-\parait{Measuring the (in)effectiveness of brand safety tools.} We find a correlation between the prevalence of pooling and ads from reputable brands on misinformation websites.
-We find that misinformation websites that participate heavily in pooling are {\em more likely} to attract ads from reputable brands such as Forbes and GoDaddy.
+\parait{Measuring the (in)effectiveness of brand safety tools.} We find ads from 55 reputable brands, including Forbes, GoDaddy, Harvard, Intel, Microsoft, Nike, Samsung, Tumblr, Yahoo!, Verizon, and Wayfair, on misinformation websites.
+We investigate the correlation between the prevalence of pooling and ads from reputable brands on misinformation websites.
+We find that misinformation websites that are part of at least one dark pool are nearly 20\% more likely to attract ads from reputable brands than those that are not part of a dark pool.
+The responses to our disclosures indicate that reputable brands are generally unaware of their ads appearing on misinformation websites despite several using a brand safety service.

+While there is some anecdotal evidence of a general lack of compliance with the ad-tech transparency standards and dark pooling \cite{DeepSeeDarkPoolSalesHouse, AdweekDarkPoolSalesHouse}, it does not systematically study these issues at scale.
+To the best of our knowledge, our work is the first to systematically study compliance with ad transparency standards and (dark) pooling at scale.